 “But aren’t I close enough?”
 I would argue with my fear.
 “I have a steady job in a different country!
 That is kind of the same stuff right??”

 More and more though I realized how weak my arguments were.
-I truly didn’t enjoy teaching.
+I truly wasn’t enjoying teaching in that moment.
 Not that it isn’t a noble profession.
 Man, we need amazing teachers now more than ever!
-But I just didn’t feel called to be one of them.
+But it just wasn’t clicking right then.

 I had been making excuses for too long.
 Although I was unhappy, I thought if I just got “kinda close” it would be alright.
 I taught, but made half hearted attempts at writing on the side.
 In the evenings, I would take online courses on the international subjects I wanted to work with, but would never finish them.
 I would start a website and then point out that I had lessons to plan.
 Something else always needed my attention.
 And, after all, I had to focus on the things that paid the bills.
 Right?